2.04-4 Assessment of Student Learning Outcomes

 - The University-wide programs of the General Education Curriculum and the First-Year Odyssey Seminar Program.

 Student Learning Outcomes (SLOs): SLOs articulate the knowledge, skills, values, and attitudes that students should be able to demonstrate upon completion of the program.
 SLOs should be appropriate to the nature of the discipline and be measurable.
-The academic unit must identify when each SLO is to be achieved by the students.

 Continuous Assessment: SACSCOC expects the institution to show a commitment to continuous improvement.
 For academic programs, this means that processes for collecting, analyzing, and using SLO data must be ongoing rather than periodic (e.g., once every three, four, or seven years).
-Assessment should occur in repeating cycles that are sustained and consistent over time to enable the faculty to evaluate the learning of students as they progress through and complete an academic program.
+Assessment must occur in repeating cycles that are sustained and consistent over time to enable the faculty to evaluate the learning of students as they progress through and complete an academic program.
 Appropriate cycles of assessment should be determined by the discipline and the way students progress through the program, so that some outcomes are always being assessed and all outcomes are assessed over the period during which students customarily progress through and complete an academic program.
 Data collection and analysis for each SLO should coincide with the time the students are expected to achieve the specific SLO.

 5. Responsibility for Assessment of Student Learning Outcomes

 Student Learning Outcomes Assessment Plans: As required by SACSCOC, faculty must identify expected SLOs for each academic program, assess the extent to which it achieves these outcomes, and provide evidence of changes or improvement based on analysis of the results.